What the best stick vacuum has

 How large is your cleaning area?
 If you want a stick vacuum as your main cleaning tool a corded stick vacuum may be your best choice as you can clean an entire home without the power running out.
 Alternatively, if a cordless stick vacuum has a replaceable battery, you can purchase a backup battery to continue cleaning after you've drained the first one.
 If you just want a stick vac for small, quick-to-clean messes, you can get by with a pretty basic model of either type.

 Where will you store your stick vac?
 If you have limited storage options, consider a model with a fold-down handle for easy storage.
 Some cordless stick vacuums come with docking stations -- either that hang on the wall or stand on the floor -- giving you a built-in storage space.
-However, in that case, you need to be sure your storage area have an electrical outlet for charging the battery?
+However, in that case, you need to be sure your storage area has an electrical outlet for charging the battery

 What type of flooring do you have?
 Stick vacuums are, generally, best on hard floors or low-pile carpeting.
 There are a few models that perform well on carpets because they have a roll brush that combs through carpet fibers for dirt and debris, but these tend to be pricier -- cheaper vacuums often have that feature but it usually doesn't perform as advertised.

 Do you need to clean something other than floors?
 If you like to use a lightweight vacuum for cleaning nooks and crannies, baseboards, or other tight spaces, crevice tools and wand attachments can prove useful.